Rate of fusion using novel synthetic bone graft mixed with cellular allograft product in lumbar fusions

 Comparison with similar research

-The arthrodesis rate was followed using radiologic assessment is typical of other studies (9,10).
-A recent systematic review and meta-analysis evaluating 64 studies by Tavares et al. found the interbody fusion rate for iliac crest autografts to be 88.6% (10).
-There is little data expressing an acceptable fusion rate for lateral mass fusions.
-The 1-year fusion rate of 77.8% in this study suggests a lower rate of fusion when compared to interbody fusions.
+The arthrodesis rate was followed using radiologic assessment is typical of other studies (10,11).
+A recent systematic review and meta-analysis evaluating 64 studies by Tavares et al. found the interbody fusion rate for iliac crest autografts to be 88.6% with an average patient follow up time of 26.8 months (11).
+An additional study observing fusion rates using iliac crest autografts by Kornblum et al. demonstrated solid arthrodesis in 82% of cases (12).
+The 1-year fusion rate of 92.0% observed in this study indicates a tendency for higher fusion success with the synthetic and cellular allograft mixture compared to iliac crest autografts, while eliminating the extra procedural steps and potential complications associated with iliac crest harvesting.

 Implications and actions needed

-The similar fusion rates among the iliac crest autografts and the allogeneic mixture used in this study support the utilization of an allogeneic bone graft as grafting material.
-The use of only allogeneic compounds in interbody fusions is substantiated by these results and has preliminarily proven to be as effective as iliac crest autografts which carry a significant side effect profile.
+The higher fusion rates among the synthetic and cellular allograft mixture as compared to iliac crest autografts supports the utilization of a synthetic and cellular allograft mixture as grafting material.
+The use of such compounds in interbody fusions is substantiated by these results and has preliminarily proven to be as effective as iliac crest autografts which carry a significant side effect profile.

 Demographics

-Non-modifiable and modifiable risk factors have been shown to impact the bone healing process (11-13).
+Non-modifiable and modifiable risk factors have been shown to impact the bone healing process (14-16).
 Prior research has shown mixed results on how these risk factors affect the arthrodesis rate after interbody fusion.
-Some studies have identified risk factors such as obesity and old age; however, others report no significant difference in their findings (12,14).
-This study aimed to assess the impact of specific risk factors on the rate of arthrodesis to observe if allografts could be used effectively in a wide patient population.
+Some studies have identified risk factors such as obesity and old age; however, others report no significant difference in their findings (15,17).
+This study aimed to assess the impact of specific risk factors on the rate of arthrodesis to observe if synthetic and cellular allograft mixtures could be used effectively in a wide patient population.

-Female sex displayed slower progression towards arthrodesis in both lateral mass and interbody fusions at 6 weeks and 3 months, respectively.
+Female sex displayed slower progression towards arthrodesis in both lateral mass and interbody fusions at 6 weeks (P=0.02) and 3 months (P=0.03), respectively.
 This is likely due to the gender-related differences in bone mineral density, exaggerated by the onset of menopause.
-Elderly individuals (age >65 years) had significantly faster progression towards fusion at 3 months post-operative compared to younger individuals but this difference disappeared at later timepoints.
+Elderly individuals (age ≥65 years) had significantly faster progression towards fusion at 3-months (P=0.01) post-operative compared to younger individuals but this difference disappeared at later timepoints.
 A well-established correlation exists between increasing age and decreased bone mineral density, resulting in a decelerated rate of arthrodesis in the elderly population.
 Similar fusion rates at 1 year post-operative between gender and age groups mitigates the significance of the findings noted at earlier timepoints, suggesting this graft mixture is equally as effective in both sexes and across all ages.
-Furthermore, obesity (BMI >30 kg/m2) has been associated with higher rates of reoperation; however, current studies do not report a slowed arthrodesis rate in obese individuals (15).
-This study found no difference in arthrodesis rates amongst obese and non-obese patients; however, when BMI was divided at 35 kg/m2, those with a BMI >35 kg/m2 displayed delayed arthrodesis at 6 weeks in both lateral mass and interbody fusions as well as 3 months in interbody fusions.
+Furthermore, obesity (BMI ≥30 kg/m2) has been associated with higher rates of reoperation; however, current studies do not report a slowed arthrodesis rate in obese individuals (18).
+This study found no difference in arthrodesis rates amongst obese and non-obese patients (Figures 7,8); however, when BMI was divided at 35 kg/m2, those with a BMI ≥35 kg/m2 displayed delayed arthrodesis at 6 weeks (P=0.003) and 3 months (P=0.051) in interbody fusions as well as at 3 months (P=0.03) in lateral mass fusions (Figures 9,10).
 No differences were noted at later timepoints suggesting that there are no long-term differences in fusions capabilities when using this graft in obese versus non-obese individuals, corroborating its use in all patient populations.

 Comorbidities

-Anxiety, renal disease, heart disease, and osteoporosis all negatively impacted the rate of arthrodesis in either the interbody or lateral mass fusion rates at the 6-week, 3-month, or 6-month time intervals.
+Anxiety, renal disease, heart disease, and osteoporosis all negatively impacted the rate of arthrodesis in either the interbody or lateral mass fusion rates at the 6-week, 3-month, or 6-month time intervals (Tables 7,8).
 The impact of these comorbidities on arthrodesis rate is mixed among prior research studies.
 The differences noted vanished by the 1-year post-operative assessment showing there is no lasting effect on the arthrodesis rate.
-Thyroid disease showed significantly faster progression at 6 months post-operative in interbody fusions.
-Thyroid disease is known to accelerate bone turnover which leads to decreased bone mineral density and higher rates of non-union (16).
+Thyroid disease showed significantly faster progression (P<0.01) post-op in interbody fusions (Table 8).
+Thyroid disease is known to accelerate bone turnover which leads to decreased bone mineral density and higher rates of non-union (19).
 The reason for the improved arthrodesis rate in this study is unknown.
 It was not seen in lateral mass fusions, and the rate was comparable to patients without thyroid disease at the 1-year post-operative timepoint; therefore, there is no likely clinical difference.

 The aforementioned studies included hypertension as a risk factor for non-union and reoperation, but none of them investigated the impact on the arthrodesis rate.
-This study found that lateral mass fusions in those with hypertension were quicker to reach arthrodesis at the 6-week, 6-month, and 1-year periods.
+This study found that lateral mass fusions in those with hypertension were quicker to reach arthrodesis at the 6-week (P<0.05), 6-month (P<0.05), and 1-year (P<0.05) periods (Table 7).
 Importantly, interbody fusions showed no difference between patients with hypertension and those without.
 The lack of a clear mechanism for this cause and the lack of significant findings reflected in interbody fusions most likely makes this result an anomaly.
-Another significant finding revealed patients with depression exhibited slower lateral mass fusion rates than those without depression across the 3-month, 6-month, and 1-year intervals.
-Again, this result was not reflected in the interbody fusions which question the existence of a true correlation.
-The absence of a notable impact on the majority of comorbid conditions studied suggests the effective use of newly developed allografts mixtures, like the one in this study, across a broad range of patients.
+Another significant finding revealed patients with depression exhibited slower lateral mass fusion rates than those without depression across the 3-month (P<0.01), 6-month (P<0.01), and 1-year (P<0.05) intervals (Table 8).
+Again, this result was not reflected in the interbody fusions which questions the existence of a true correlation.
+The absence of a notable impact on the majority of comorbid conditions studied suggests the effective use of newly developed synthetic and cellular allograft mixtures, like the one in this study, across a broad range of patients.

 Surgical approach

-Significant differences between surgical approaches were not expected as demonstrated in a study by Lee et al. (17).
-The significant findings displayed at the 6-week, 3-month, and 6-month intervals is likely explained by the extreme variability in the number of patients receiving each surgical approach.
+Differences between surgical approaches were not expected as demonstrated in a study by Lee et al. (20).
+The significant findings displayed at the 6-week, 3-month, and 6-month intervals is likely explained by the extreme variability in the number of patients receiving each surgical approach, with some subgroups having less patients compared to larger groups (Figures 11,12).
 For example, the average lateral mass fusion rate for the XLIF approach was weighted more heavily by the patients who experienced non-union in their lateral mass fusions due to only eight patients undergoing XLIF.
 Comparable rates of fusion at 1-year post-operative suggest that no significant differences truly exists if the study groups were to have been equal in size.

 Radiographic measurements

-Nerve compression from degenerative disc disease which leads to stenosis is the most common indication for interbody fusions (18).
+Nerve compression from degenerative disc disease which leads to stenosis is the most common indication for interbody fusions (21).
 The surgical intent is to increase the space for the nerves to relieve pressure placed on it.
-The significant increases in anterior disc height, posterior disc height, and foraminal height illustrate the surgeries were successful in achieving this goal.
-Greater increases in disc height are linked to lower incidences of reoperation (19).
+The significant increases in anterior disc height, posterior disc height, and foraminal height illustrate the surgeries were successful in achieving this goal (Table 9).
+Greater increases in disc height are linked to lower incidences of reoperation (22).

 Limitations of the study